-The Parking in Lieu Fee has a balance of \$ 91,995 and will be used to finance the creation or expansion of public parking through the purchase of property and the construction of new facilities.
+The Parking in Lieu Fee has a balance of \$0.
+Any balance in this fund will be used to finance the creation or expansion of public parking through the purchase of property and the construction of new facilities.
 The Parking in Lieu Fee may be used to fund debt service and signage that identifies the location of parking within the business district.